 (CNN) — As things heat up in the United States and the rest of the Northern Hemisphere in May, so do the travel opportunities.

-Julie Hall, AAA spokesperson, says that within the US most people will be driving to their holiday destinations.
+Julie Hall, AAA spokesperson, says that traditionally, most people in the United States drive to their holiday destinations.

 If you are driving on Memorial Day weekend, Hall says "consider traveling on the holiday itself, when there is often less congestion and fewer crowds."

-With that in mind, here are five great places to visit in May:
+With that in mind, here are five of the best places to visit in May in the United States and beyond:

 "They've got catfish on the table.
 They've got gospel in the air.
 And Reverend Green be glad to see you.
 When you haven't got a prayer.
 But, boy, you've got a prayer in Memphis."